MechanicalRock/mechanicalrock.github.io/_posts/2020-09-23-these-are-not-the-consultants-you-are-looking-for.md

 The *consultant bible* (here at Mechanical Rock at least), Flawless Consulting by Peter Block, defines a *consultant* as a person in a position to have some influence over an individual, a group, or an organisation but has no direct power to make changes or implement programs.
 The recipient of this advice is called the *client*.

-A *contractor*, as defined by the Cambridge Dictionary, is a person or company that arranges to supply materials or workers for building or for moving goods and services.
+A *contractor*, as defined by the Cambridge Dictionary, is a person or company that arranges to supply materials or workers for building or for moving goods and/or services.

 So the difference is pretty clear - *one advises, one does*.